 The Burrell College of Osteopathic Medicine provides a four-year, evidence-based osteopathic medical education program that enables students to acquire the knowledge and competencies required to enter graduate medical education and the practice of osteopathic medicine.
-The curriculum is applicationsbased, and integrates medical knowledge, clinical skills and osteopathic principles and practice.
+The curriculum is applications-based and integrates medical knowledge, clinical skills and osteopathic principles and practice.
 Course offerings emphasize knowledge acquisition, problem solving through critical analysis and thought, patient-centered focus, professional demeanor, inter-professional collaboration, and guide the student's development of a holistic approach to clinical practice.
 The College's clinical training curriculum is community-based and conducted in its affiliated hospitals and clinics under the supervision of a faculty in multiple medical specialties.
+The four-year degree program is 195 credit hours.